 - Wash your hands with anti-bacterial soap.
 Don’t ever touch your tattoo with unwashed hands.
 Try not to touch dirty towels, door handles, etc. once you have washed your hands.

 - Run your tattoo under lukewarm water and lightly wash – you can use a light soap if you like (something not scented).
-Often if you can’t wash your tattoo in water (if it’s on your lower back and you’re in the work loos, for example), use unscented baby wipes and lightly wipe the tattoo until all the excess ‘gunk’ comes off.
+Often if you can’t wash your tattoo in water (if it’s on your lower back and you’re at work with no showers, for example), use completely unscented and plain baby wipes and lightly wipe the tattoo until all the excess ‘gunk’ comes off.
 If you do wash it with water, pat lightly with a clean towel afterwards.

 - I personally don’t use any creams at this stage and leave my tattoo to ‘dry heal’.
-If needed I will use one of the creams listed in next section, but there is a lot to be said for keeping it dry, clean, and just not messing about with it too much.
-If you do decide to use a cream, add a thin layer over your tattoo, gently rubbing it in – there shouldn’t be any excess cream, be careful not to use too much.
+I think there is a lot to be said for keeping the tattoo dry, clean, and just not messing about with it too much.
+If you do decide to use a cream, add a very thin layer over your tattoo, gently rubbing it in – there shouldn’t be any excess cream, be careful not to use too much.